dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 This project uses Jest + React Testing Library for unit testing and Playwright for ui and e2e testing.

-Isolated ui testing occurs in both CI/CD pipelines on push and pull requests, as well as when code merges to main.
+Isolated ui testing, covering accessibility, page navigation and validations occurs in both CI on push and pull requests, as well in CD as when code merges to main.

-Note that while all tests are executed in CI/CD pipelines, for e2e tests there is a difference between where and how the tests are executed:
+For e2e tests there is a difference between where and how the tests are executed:

  1. In CI, which occurs on push and in pull requests, we execute the e2e tests against a dockerised container instance of fingertips running in the github runner agent.
+Note that we also perform visual screenshot snapshot testing at this point.

  2. In CD, which occurs when code merges into main, we execute the e2e tests against the deployed azure instance of fingertips.
+Note we do not perform visual screenshot snapshot testing at this point.

 For local development we also have the option to run the tests locally against mocks or against a locally dockerised container instance of fingertips.

-### Running the Unit tests
+### Running the Jest Unit tests

 ```bash
 npm run test